d4rken-org/capod/README.md

   Travis & Rye, Erik & Sipes, Brandon & Teplov, Sam.
 (2019).
 Handoff All Your Privacy – A Review of Apple’s Bluetooth Low Energy Continuity Protocol.
 Proceedings on Privacy Enhancing Technologies.
 2019.
 34-53.
 10.2478/popets-2019-0057.
 * Celosia, Guillaume.
 (2020).
 Privacy Challenges in Wireless Communications of the Internet of Things.
+* The [MagicPods](https://github.com/steam3d/MagicPods-Windows) project.
+If you are looking for "CAPod for Windows", check it out.

 ## License